judahpaul16/gpt-home/README.md

         export DEPENDENCIES_INSTALLED="true"
     fi

-    # Remove existing repo if it exists
+    # Remove existing local repo if it exists
     if [ -d "chatgpt-home" ]; then
         rm -rf chatgpt-home
     fi